scailfin/flowserv-core/README.rst

 Note
 ====

-*flowServ* originated out of the Reproducible Open Benchmarks for Data Analysis Platform (ROB).
+*flowServ* originated from the Reproducible Open Benchmarks for Data Analysis Platform (ROB).
 This repository replaces `Workflow Templates <https://github.com/scailfin/benchmark-templates>`_ and the `Reproducible Benchmark Engine <https://github.com/scailfin/benchmark-engine>`_ from an earlier version of ROB.